riak-synrc/pbkdf2/share/docs/rst/range.rst

 .. note::
-   Databases that have been created with CouchDB 1.0.2 or earlier will support range requests in 1.1.0, but they are using a less-optimal algorithm.
-If you plan to make heavy use of this feature, make sure to compact your database with CouchDB 1.1.0 to take advantage of a better algorithm to find byte ranges.
+   Databases that have been created with CouchDB 1.0.2 or earlier will support range requests in |version|, but they are using a less-optimal algorithm.
+If you plan to make heavy use of this feature, make sure to compact your database with CouchDB |version| to take advantage of a better algorithm to find byte ranges.

 .. _RFC 2616: http://tools.ietf.org/html/rfc2616#section-14.27